docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-getmail.md

 In your DMS config volume (eg: `docker-data/dms/config/`), create a `getmail-<ID>.cf` file for each remote account that you want to retrieve mail and store into a local DMS account. `<ID>` should be replaced by you, and is just the rest of the filename (eg: `getmail-example.cf`).
 The contents of each file should be configuration like documented below.

-Your `docker-mailserver` folder should look similar to this example:
+The directory structure should similar to this:

 ```txt
 ├── docker-data/dms/config